sst/guide/_chapters/load-the-state-from-the-session.md

 ### Load User Token in to the State

 We want to ensure that when the user refreshes the app, we load the user token from the session.
-We are going to do this in `componentWillMount`.
+We are going to do this in `componentDidMount`.
 And since `getUserToken` is going to be called async; we need to ensure that the rest of our app is only ready to go after this has been loaded.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />To do this, let's add a flag to our `src/App.js` state called `isLoadingUserToken`.
 The initial state in our `constructor` should look like the following.